 Introduction

 The Flow Cytometry and Cell Sorting (FCCS) Core was created to provide the UTHSC and Memphis research community with access to state-of-the-art instruments, expertise, instruction, and assistance with experimental design and data analysis for multicolor flow cytometry and cell sorting, including indexed single-cell sorting.
-Services include one-on-one consultation with internal investigators at no charge for experimental design, training in the use of the instrumentation (hourly rate), and software resources.
-The Core Director and the Flow Cytometry Specialist, both highly experienced immunologists and flow cytometry and cell sorting experts, are also available to analyze investigators’ data (hourly rate).
+Services include one-on-one consultation with internal investigators for experimental design, training in the use of the instrumentation, and software resources.
+The Core Director and the Flow Cytometry Specialist, both highly experienced immunologists and flow cytometry and cell sorting experts, are also available to analyze investigators' data (hourly rate).
 Together, these activities are part of the service, educational, and academic missions of the FCCS core.

 Equipment and Software